jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/beginners-compilation.md

 {% challenge %}
 title: Enhance!
+description: |
-description: Download this image file and find the flag.<br><br>{% cimage url:/asset/pico22/beginners-compilation/svg.png width:200 sub:'svg.png' %}
+  Download this image file and find the flag.<br><br>{% cimage url:/asset/pico22/beginners-compilation/svg.png width:200 sub:'svg.png' %}
 size: 110%
 authors: Lt.
 'Syreal' Jones
 genre: forensics
 solvers: enscribe
 points: 100
-files: [REDACTED]
+files: "[REDACTED]"
 {% endchallenge %}

 This is an SVG file, which stands for Scalable Vector Graphics.
 They consist of vectors, not pixels, and can be thought of as a collection of shapes on a Cartesian (x/y) plane.
 The code that creates such graphics can also be viewed on Google Chrome with <kbd>F12</kbd>: